aidandenlinger/SnapchatMemoriesCaptionAdder/README.md

 flag, which will output information on what the script is doing.
 If that doesn't help you with the issue, open a github issue with that output!
 You can also use the `-vv` flag to get logs from ffmpeg/vips.

+Some other flags:
+- `--image-only` will only convert images and not videos!
+- `--video-only` will only convert videos and not images!

 > [!WARNING]
 > If your captions are important to you, double check the final result against